How To Get More Customer Reviews And Testimonials – The Ultimate Guide

-“Brilliant – I'm really pleased for them :) You know, before the training started some of the team expressed concerns about whether the tech side would be practical for them.
+“Brilliant – I'm really pleased for them :) You know before the training started some of the team expressed concerns about whether the tech side would be practical for them.
 How did that turn out?”

 “Well, we had a couple of early hiccups, but everyone helped each other out and with the tips you gave in the last session we were fine.
-In fact I haven't heard of any issues at all since the first week.”
+In fact, I haven't heard of any issues at all since the first week.”

 “John, that's so great to hear.
 Something I'm doing right now is compiling some testimonials for the course from people who've had success with it.
 Do you mind if I use some of the things you've just said?
 I was thinking of something like ‘In just a few weeks since taking Alec's sales training masterclass we've seen improvements already.
 One of our team has beaten his Q3 quota already and another has landed a big client he was struggling to even speak to before.
-Even the skeptics in the team who thought this would be difficult to implement have got it in place already and are seeing results'.
+Even the sceptics in the team who thought this would be difficult to implement have got it in place already and are seeing results'.

 Would it be OK to use that, or would you suggest some changes?”